Meet Our Team

 Christina Tseng, Licensed Graduate Marriage and Family Therapist.

 I am a Licensed Graduate Marriage and Family Therapist, passionate about providing an inclusive and multifaceted therapy.
 I value and acknowledge that we are all comprised of diverse values and experiences.
 Thus, I am willing to explore and incorporate race, ethnicity, religion/spirituality, as well as sexual/gender orientation if you find it beneficial and contributing to therapy.
 I possess experience working with individuals, couples, and families and am able to assist with a variety of issues, including: relationship/marital issues, family conflict, family transition, depression, anxiety, post-traumatic stress, life transitions, cultural issues, racial/ethnic identity, self esteem.
-I have also worked with individuals impacted by incarceration and probation, and can assist with the transition back to society.
-I offer services in Mandarin Chinese and Spanish.
+I am an antiracist therapist and strive to make your therapy experience real and reflective of your truth and what you need to grow within your racial identity.
+I also offer services in Mandarin Chinese and Spanish.

 B.S Family Science with Minor in Chinese Language, University of Maryland College Park, 2016

 M.S Marriage and Family Therapy, Iona College, 2019

 Licensed Graduate Marriage and Family Therapist, LGM747, State of Maryland